Skardu: Modern history

-Dogra rule

-In 1839, Dogra commander Zorawar Singh Kahluria defeated Balti forces in battles at Wanko Pass and the Thano Kun plains, clearing his path to invade the Skardu valley.
-He seized Skardu Fort on behalf of the Dogra fiefdom of Jammu in the Sikh Empire.
-Singh's forces massacred a large number of the garrison's defenders, and publicly tortured Kahlon Rahim Khan of Chigtan in front of a crowd of local Baltis and their chiefs.

 Dogra forces failed in their 1841 attempt to conquer Tibet.
 Following their defeat, Ladakhis rebelled against Dogra rule.
-Baltis under the leadership of Raja Ahmed Shah soon also rebelled against the Dogras, so Maharaja Gulab Singh dispatched his commander Wazir Lakhpat to recapture Skardu.
+Baltis under the leadership of Raja Ahmed Shah soon rebelled against the Dogras as well, so maharaja Gulab Singh dispatched his commander Wazir Lakhpat to recapture Skardu.
 His forces were able to convince a guard to betray the garrison by leaving a gate unlocked, thereby allowing Dogra forces to recapture the fort and massacre its Balti defenders.
 The raja of the Baltis was forced to pay an annual tribute to the Dogra maharaja in Jammu, and also to supply the fort's provisions.

 Following the Dogra victory, Muhammad Shah was crowned Raja of Skardu in return for his loyalty to the Jammu crown during the rebellion, and was able to exercise some power under the Dogra administration.
-Military commanders held real governing power in the area until 1851, when Kedaru Thanedar was installed as a civilian administrator of Baltistan.
+By 1845, the region was completely subjugated by the Dogra rulers of Jammu.
+Military commanders held real governing power in the area even after the creation of the princely state of Jammu and Kashmir in 1846, until 1851, when Kedaru Thanedar was installed as a civilian administrator of Baltistan.
 During this time, Skardu and Kargil were governed as a single district.
-Ladakh would later be joined to the district, while Skardu would serve as the district's winter capital, with Leh as the summer capital, up until 1947.
+Ladakh would later be joined to the district, while Skardu would serve as the winter capital of Ladakh Wazarat, with Leh as the summer capital, up until 1947.

-Under the administration of Mehta Mangal between 1875 and 1885, Skardu's Ranbirgarh was built as his headquarters and residence, as well as a cantonment and various other government buildings.
-Sikhs from Punjab were also encouraged to migrate to Skardu to set up commercial enterprises during this period.
+Under the administration of Mehta Mangal between 1875 and 1885, Skardu's Ranbirgarh fort was built as his headquarters and residence, as well as a cantonment and various other government buildings.
+Sikhs from Punjab were also encouraged by Dogra dynasty to migrate to Skardu and to set up commercial enterprises during this period.
 The Sikh population prospered, and continued to grow, eventually also settling in nearby Shigar and Khaplu.